-When muscles are challenged with a high level of resistance or damaged, these need recovery to grow and function as usual.
+When muscles are challenged with a high level of resistance or damaged, they need recovery to grow and function as usual.

-Whether you are doing standard training like bag drills or spar with another boxing enthusiast, your muscles go through these processes all the time.
+Whether you are doing standard training like bag drills or sparring with another boxing enthusiast, your muscles go through these processes all the time.

 And if your muscles aren’t ready for the next workout, you may not benefit from it as much as you would like and training with sore muscles can be real torture.
 On top of that, there is more likelihood of injuring your muscles which prevents you from going to the boxing gym for an extended period of time.
 This can be detrimental to your progress especially if you are a newbie.